 Once a $15M dream project, now a $250K demolition job in Troy

-Troy opens bids to level buildings at site that was once touted as future home of $15 million Upper Hudson Research Center of the Beacon Institute for Rivers and Estuaries Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
+Interior of the former Scolite building on Friday July 3, 2015 in Troy, N.Y.
 Derelict buildings at the Scolite property along the Hudson River on Friday, Aug.
 5, 2016, in Troy, N.Y.
 Derelict buildings at the Scolite property along the Hudson River on Friday, Aug.
 5, 2016, in Troy, N.Y.
-Exterior of the former Bruno Machine Corp. building ... (more)
+Exterior of the former Bruno Machine Corp. building Friday afternoon, Oct.
+11, 2013, on the Hudson riverfront in Troy N.Y.
+Troy City Planning Commission has given preliminary approval to develop the Bruno site.

 Start the conversation, or Read more at Albany Times Union.